-Surveys were conducted annually between 2010-2018 and then every two years since (e.g. 2020, 2022).
+Surveys were conducted annually between 2010-2018 and then every two years since (e.g. 2020, 2022, 2024).
 Each survey is completed in one day between September and December at low water spring tides.
 The same survey stations (points that are approximately 115 m x 115 m apart) were sampled each year (Figure 2).
 Additional stations were added to the survey in 2017 to cover a wider extent south of Cockle Sands and to capture areas where hand-gathering for cockles occurs (Figure 2).

 Figure 2 - Exe Estuary cockle survey stations.
-The sites that are (in)accessible can vary each year.
+Some sites are (in)accessible, and these can vary between surveys.